file9.ai

 Military and Security

-Palau does not maintain a regular military force; instead, its security is provided by the United States under the Compact of Free Association.
-The Bureau of Public Safety handles law enforcement and maritime security duties, allowing for collaboration with U.S. military services to protect local resources.
+Palau does not maintain regular military forces, relying instead on the US for defense under the Compact of Free Association.
+The Bureau of Public Safety oversees law enforcement and maritime security.

 Energy